obicons/k-nearest-neighbor/README.md

-# JARVIS
+# k-nearest-neighbor
-*JARVIS: Just A Rather Very Intelligent System*

-Hopefully Marvel won't come after me for playfully using Iron Man's AI butler as the name of this system.

-## What is JARVIS?
+## What is k-nearest-neighbor?

-I started playing around with Machine Learning a few months ago, and I've always been an Iron Man fan.
+I started playing around with Machine Learning a few months ago.
 I decided to write a (fun) little program in Common Lisp that demonstrates the nearest-neighbor algorithm.
 I used Common Lisp because:

 1. I know it.
 2. It's easy to work with.